 Tsunami warning issued after quake strikes off New Zealand

-AUCKLAND: A 6.9-magnitude earthquake struck off the coast of New Zealand's North Island on Friday (Mar 5), said the US Geological Survey (USGS), triggering a tsunami warning from authorities.
+AUCKLAND: A 6.9-magnitude earthquake struck off the coast of New Zealand's North Island in the early hours on Friday (Mar 5), said the US Geological Survey (USGS), triggering a tsunami warning from authorities.

 The USGS said the quake hit 180km northeast of the city of Gisborne at 2.27am, at a relatively shallow depth of 10km.